Shreehari06B/HalfAdder/README.md

 | 1 | 0 |      1       |       0        |
 | 1 | 1 |      0       |       1        |

+## 🖼️ Project Images

+To view the images of the Half Adder circuit in different condition:

+Go to code

+Images are available in

 ## 🛠 Tools Used

 - Logic Circuit Simulator Pro (Android app)